knobs-dials/latexcolor/README.md

 - Categorizes messges into initialisation, verbosity, typesetting, warnings/errors, basic messages, and unknown
 - by default surpresses initialisation and verbosity
 - tries to be smart about splitting when multiple messages are on one line
-- presents each message on its own line, with the page number it's on  (this can be off by one, but is still uesful)
+- presents each message on its own line, with the page number it's on  (this can be off by one, but is still useful)

 So it shows: